Reserve Bank governor Michele Bullock says Middle East conflict could worsen inflation

 “This one might be a little bit harder because we already have elevated inflation,” she said.

-This was based on a four-week average score of 77.8 points, which was well below the 100-point level where optimists outnumber pessimists.
+The four-week average score of 77.8 points, during February and early March, was well below the 100-point level where optimists outnumber pessimists.

 NAB senior economist Taylor Nugent said the RBA was still more likely to hike in May before remaining on hold until late 2027.